Installation#

 We define here two types of installation:

-We recommend users and contributors to first set up a virtual environment where to install GPM-API.
+We recommend users and contributors first set up a virtual environment to install GPM-API.

 Virtual environment creation#